West Gate Tunnel: Exits and interchanges

-Proposed tolls
+Tolls

-Cars, motorcycles and light commercial vehicles using the tunnel will be tolled within the tunnel.
-An additional AM peak-only toll will also be charged at the tunnel's connector roads to Footscray Road, Dynon Road and Wurundjeri Way at the city-end.
+Light vehicles (cars, motorcycles and light commercial vehicles) using the tunnel are tolled within the tunnel.
+An additional AM peak-only toll is also charged on eastbound light vehicles exiting onto the tunnel's connector roads to Footscray Road, Dynon Road and Wurundjeri Way at the city-end (the "AM peak city exit" toll point).

-Heavy commercial vehicles using the tunnel will instead be tolled on the West Gate Freeway, located west of the tunnel portal between Millers Road and Williamstown Road.
-These tolls will also automatically cover the use of the tunnel and its connector roads to the city or the freeway's Hyde Street on and off-road ramps, without incurring additional tolls.
-However, all heavy vehicles on the freeway will be charged, including those not using the tunnel or the Hyde Street ramps.
+Heavy commercial vehicles using the tunnel are instead tolled on the West Gate Freeway, located west of the tunnel portal between Millers Road and Williamstown Road.
+These tolls also automatically cover the use of the tunnel and the city-end connector roads without incurring additional tolls.

-The proposed toll prices shown in the table below are 2025 prices.
+As part of the tunnel opening, there was a temporary toll-free period for all toll points on weekends during January 2026.